 Family Educational Rights and Privacy Act: Protects the privacy of parents and students regarding access to records and the release of records maintained by educational agencies receiving funds from the U.S. Department of Education.
 The act gives postsecondary students and parents of students under age 18 the right to inspect the students' school files and prohibits the release of any information or material in the files without written consent from the parents or students age 18 and over.

-Federal Legislation Assistance: A division of the ODCTE that coordinates activities related to Carl Perkins, Temporary Assistance for Needy Families and civil rights legislation.
+Federal Programs: A division of the ODCTE that coordinates activities related to Carl Perkins, Temporary Assistance for Needy Families and civil rights legislation.
+Formerly called Federal Legislation Assistance.

 Feeder School: A comprehensive school or entity that sends secondary students to a technology center.
 Also referred to as sending school or partner school.